 Lola's favorite juicer combos, and homemade healthy chocolate recipe.

-Treat yourself - When you are too austere in your diet, and take the joy of eating, most people fall off the wagon and overindulge.
+Treat yourself - When you are too austere in your diet, and take the joy of eating, you just fall off the wagon and over-indulge.

 Make a Difference - Once you're there you can uplift others.
 Here are some organizations you can contribute to who use it wisely.